• Menu

 Barker Meadow Reservoir and Gross Reservoir are both great options for year-round outdoor recreation.
 Barker Meadow Reservoir was built in 1910 and still serves as the main water supplier for the city of Boulder.
 It is easily discovered and perfect for hiking and fishing.

-The Gross Reservoir, this 440-acre lake not only supplies Denver with much of its water but is well known for its opportunities for boating, hiking, rock climbing, camping, and fishing.
+The Gross Reservoir, a 440-acre lake, not only supplies Denver with much of its water but is well known for its opportunities for boating, hiking, rock climbing, camping, and fishing.
 Year-round visitors can catch Colorado trout in the frigid mountain waters, trek up the Forsyth Canyon Trail, scale the great rocks, or even ice skate on the frozen lake.

 Drive the Peak-to-Peak Byway